1998 Canadian Grand Prix: Race

 The accident involving Salo and Herbert sent out the safety car for a third time, and Michael Schumacher took advantage by making a pitstop.
 When he got back out and yellow flags were waved to show that there was to be no overtaking, coming out of the pit lane on lap 20 Schumacher shot across to block Frentzen for turn one.
 Frentzen steered off the track and onto the grass and spun into the gravel at the end of turn one to retire from the Grand Prix.

 Williams team principal, Patrick Head, furious at what had just happened, went to Ferrari team principal Jean Todt to have strong words with him about the racing incident: "We [Williams] will do everything to get him [Schumacher] thrown out of this race and no we will not tolerate it".

 As the restart Fisichella led, ahead of Villeneuve, Michael Schumacher, Damon Hill, Magnussen and Shinji Nakano.
-Villeneuve immediately tried to go around the outside of Fisichella and take the lead, but he got it all wrong, went off the track and damaged his rear wing.
+Villeneuve immediately tried to go around the outside of Fisichella and take the lead in the race at home, but he got it all wrong, went off the track and damaged his rear wing.
 On lap 35, Schumacher was given a 10-second stop-and-go penalty due to the 'incident' with Frentzen.
 This momentarily put him behind Hill, but Schumacher overtook him and regained second place on lap 38.
 Damon Hill had eventually retired on lap 43 with the result of an electrical problem.
 Then he took the lead on lap 45 when Fisichella went in for his only pit stop.
-Schumacher then extended his lead over the rest of the pack, and by the time he made his second pit stop to refuel he was able to hold on to his first place, and subsequently finish the race with 16 seconds between himself and second-place finisher Fisichella.
+Schumacher then extended his lead over the rest of the pack, and by the time he made his second pit stop to refuel he was able to hold on to his first place, and subsequently finish the race with 16 seconds between himself and second-place finisher Fisichella, with Schumacher's team-mate Eddie Irvine in third, well over a minute behind despite picking up a puncture at the restart.
 Jan Magnussen finished sixth, scoring his only Formula One point in his last Grand Prix.